-This level of innovation brings a new level of data redundancy to the entire system.
+This innovation brings a new level of data redundancy to the entire system.
 For example, if the data on the connected personal computer is inadvertently deleted or damaged, it can be restored from the USB memory stick or downloaded from the internal SD card.
-Or, if the USB memory stick is not available, it can be downloaded in the field and restored from the iBall Instrument's Data Server Center.
+Or, if the USB memory stick is not available, it can be downloaded and restored from the iBall Instrument's Data Server Center if unit is online.

-It NOTE: The Bloodhound stores all job data to the internal SD storage media every 6 seconds.
+NOTE: The Bloodhound stores all job data to the internal SD storage media every 6 seconds.
 This SD card can be found on the Brain board.
 It is a common camera type storage card and can be picked up just about any electronics store.
-The Bloodhound comes with a 2 gigabyte storage.
 Typical storage size is about 500 Kilobytes of information a day.
 The collected Bloodhound data is primarily stored on this SD card.
-If a user has a compatible USB memory stick installed in the Bloodhound USB front panel, the Bloodhound attempts to also place data onto the memory stick, after it detects it.
+In addition, there should always be a compatible USB memory stick installed in the Bloodhound USB front panel, the Bloodhound attempts to also place data onto the memory stick, after it detects it.

-It should be noted that a host personal computer is not required to use this equipment on a site that is monitored only.
+It should be noted that a host personal computer running the Gas Charting software is not required to use the gas detection equipment on a site that is monitored only but recommended.

 Further, the Bloodhound always operates in full range.
-No more data losses due to not having the correct settings on the instruments.
+No more data loss due to not having the correct settings on the instruments.
 There are no settings to make or dilution valves to adjust.
-Further, the Bloodhound Gas Detection System uses the most advanced Infrared sensor for the best accuracy and longevity.
+The Bloodhound Gas Detection System uses the most advanced Infrared sensor for the best accuracy and longevity.

-All connections to the equipment are made on the side of the case and all access controls are environmentally protected within the case or can be locked to prevent tampering.
+All connections to the equipment are made on the side of the case and all access controls are environmentally protected within the case or can be locked on the hard Pelican case to prevent tampering.